Origin of degenerate bound states in the continuum in a grating waveguide: Parity symmetry breaking due to mode crossing: Conclusions

-In the ideal case when the waveguide parameters are tuned precisely to the values making the eigenfrequency of the BIC waveguide eigenmode equal to the critical, crossing frequency, $\omega_m = \omega_c$, the BIC's leakage rate becomes zero, $\omega_m'' = 0$.
-Hence, the ideal BIC becomes completely decoupled from radiating waves, i.e., invisible from outside the waveguide, but at the same time it cannot be excited by continuum waves incident from outside.
-(Of course, a laser or other source of continuum waves located inside the grating layer will always excite the field in the BIC.)
-However, if the thickness of the grating layer or/and other waveguide parameters are detuned from those ideal values, then the BIC acquires nonzero coupling with the radiating waves and a leakage rate $\omega_m'' \neq 0$.
-Such a perturbed, leaky BIC becomes visible and excitable by continuum waves incident from outside the grating waveguide.
+If the in-plane wavenumber $k_x$ is increased, then the degenerate BIC acquires nonzero coupling with the radiation waves and an increased leakage rate $\omega_m'' \neq 0$.
+As a result, the degenerate BIC is characterized by a very narrow, sharp resonance with the Q factor scaling approximately as $1/k_x^2$ (Fig.~\ref{Fig:Q}).
+Such a perturbed, leaky BIC becomes visible and excitable by continuum of waves incident from outside the grating waveguide.
 This leaky BIC, as a usual damped harmonic oscillator, has a standard response to the excitation by an incident monochromatic wave in the form of the Lorentzian resonance curve.
-It should not be mixed with the BIC's hallmark - the sharp resonant profile of the BIC Q factor shown in Fig.~\ref{Fig:Q(L)}.
-The latter describes a certain internal property of the leaky BIC expressed by the function $Q(\omega_m') = \omega_m'/(2\omega_m'')$, namely, the relation between corresponding perturbations in the real and imaginary parts of the BIC eigenfrequency $\omega_m = \omega_m' - i \omega_m''$, and has nothing to do with the BIC's excitation by the external source.
+It should not be mixed with the BIC's hallmark - the steep resonant profile of the BIC Q factor shown in Fig.~\ref{Fig:Q}.
+The latter describes a certain internal property of the leaky BIC expressed by the function $Q(k_x) = \omega_m'/(2\omega_m'')$, and has nothing to do with the BIC's excitation by an external source of a variable frequency shown in Figs.~\ref{fullRCWA},\ref{fig:DegenBIC}.